 For $275, this competitor is a steal.
 It's undeniably warm, stylish, and form-fitting.
-If you are worried about it not being waterproof and don't want to spend quite as much dough, check out our Best Buy on a Tight Budget, the North Face Arctic Parka II.
+If you are worried about it not being waterproof and don't want to spend quite as much dough, check out the best buy winning Eddie Bauer Sun Valley Down Jacker.
 For 25 dollars more you'll get a warm and waterproof contender at a fair price that won't break the bank.

 Simply put, we love the Rab Deep Cover.
 From its simple look to the beautiful faux fur ruff around the hood, Rab did a great job at making sure every detail was done well.
 Did we forget to mention that this jacket is warm and lightweight?
 It wasn't as warm as the Marmot Montreaux, which is another great option at a price that won't break the bank.
 If you live somewhere cold, like NYC or Chicago, you'll want to consider the Montreaux.
 Unlike the Deep Cover Parka, the Montreaux reaches past the knees and is loaded with plush 700-fill-down.
 If money isn't a factor, we'd recommend our highest scorer, the Canada Goose Kensington Parka; the thick, exterior fabric offered extra protection in stormy weather, while still maintaining a highly fashionable look.